 - Efficient Cardio Function - Exercise improves your lung capacity, maximize oxygen utilization, and provides enhanced cardiac function.

 - No Pain - Exercise releases endorphins, body's natural painkiller.

-- Restful Sleep - Exercise make your body in need rest, improves mood, removes pain, and thus help you sleep better.
+- Restful Sleep - Exercise makes your body in need rest, improves mood, removes pain, and thus help you sleep better.